Skip to content

 Your business overview sums up the kind of HVAC work your business does and how it operates.
 In other words, it describes your HVAC business model.

-Here’s what you should include in your HVAC business description:
+Here’s what you should include in your business overview:

-• The legal structure of your business (sole proprietorship, partnership, corporation, etc.)
+• Company ownership (sole proprietorship, partnership, corporation, etc.)

 • Your legal and trade name (if you’re operating under a different HVAC company name than what’s on your business license)